stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 Instructions to be added
 ### 4.1 Building the "Gather-Resources" Playbook.

 As an administrator / engineer, before we even investigate anything in the application, we need to know what are the services / components involved.
 When we receive the alarm from cloudwatch in the inbox, the information presented does not contain straight away these components / services involved.
-So the first thing we need to do is to build a playbook step to acquire all the related resources using information tha tis contained in the alarm. please follow below steps to continue.
+So the first thing we need to do is to build a playbook step to acquire all the related resources using information tha is contained in the alarm.

+When creating a playbook code or any code in general, re-usability is something that is very important to consider early on.
+By codifying your playbook, you are enabling the playbook document to be created once and to be executed in multiple different context, this will prevents your operation engineer having to re-write codes that has identical objectives.

+Please follow below steps to continue.

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics1.png)

 {{% notice note %}}